juancarlospaco/binance/README.md

 # Documentation

 - https://juancarlospaco.github.io/binance
-- By default is using the real Binance API.
+- By default is using the real production Binance API.
-- Spot and Futures API are supported only.
+- Spot API (including OCO Orders) and Futures API (including 125x Leveraged Perpetual Futures) are supported only.

 # TradingBot